NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.3.md

 ## New Features

-* Credential Providers have been introduced that allow all NuGet clients to be able to work seamlessly with an authenticated feed.
-[Instructions on how to install the Visual Studio Online credential provider ](http://docs.nuget.org/Consume/Credential-Providers) and configure the NuGet clients to use it are available on NuGet Docs.
+* Credential Providers have been introduced that allow NuGet command-line clients to be able to work seamlessly with an authenticated feed.
+[Instructions on how to install the Visual Studio Team Services credential provider ](http://docs.nuget.org/Consume/Credential-Providers) and configure the NuGet clients to use it are available on NuGet Docs.
+Visual Studio Team Services auth

 ## New User Interface Features